 What is important is that the areas identified as being "industrial development areas" are protected from encroachment by other uses (notable large format retail).
 In Hamilton the difference between demand and supply in the long run is much less for industrial land than for either retail or commercial.
 Demand is expected to require 524 ha of land in the long term.
 Hamilton City has 697ha of industrial land currently identified and zoned.
-Demand in the long term accounts for 75% of capacity - the closest figure.
+Demand in the long term accounts for 75% of capacity - the closest gap of the three land use types.